| LIME PLASTER - Faux

 the Lapis Lazuli of Vermeer's erstwhile genuine Oils.
 Practical,

 affordable, efficient and just as blue.
+One could be excused for

 suspecting that - for some artists, the lime affection is